 Staff can direct students to empty the contents of their school bags, PE bags & lockers.
 They may also ask them to remove their coats, jackets and blazers and empty the contents of their coat, blazer and trouser pockets.
-Staff may conduct a further search of school bags and blazers provided they are placed away from student and we have the student permission to do so.
+With consent from students, staff may conduct a further search of school bags and blazers provided they are placed away from the student.